USS Thresher (SSN-593): Early career

 Thresher conducted further trials and fired test torpedoes before returning to Portsmouth on 29 November 1961.
 The boat remained in port through the end of the year, and spent the first two months of 1962 with her sonar and SUBROC systems under evaluation.
 In March, she participated in NUSUBEX 2–62 (an exercise designed to improve the tactical capabilities of nuclear submarines) and in anti-submarine warfare training with Task Group ALPHA.

 Off Charleston, South Carolina, Thresher undertook operations supporting development of the SUBROC anti-submarine missile.
 She returned briefly to New England waters, after which she proceeded to Florida for more SUBROC tests.
-While moored at Port Canaveral, Florida, the submarine was accidentally struck by a tug, which damaged one of her ballast tanks.
-After repairs at Groton, Connecticut by the Electric Boat Company, Thresher went south for more tests and trials off Key West, Florida, then returned northward.
+While moored at Port Canaveral, Florida, the submarine was struck by a tug, which damaged one of her ballast tanks.
+Repairs were made at Groton, Connecticut by the Electric Boat Company, and Thresher then went south for more tests and trials off Key West, Florida before returning northward.
 The submarine entered Portsmouth Shipyard on 16 July 1962 to begin a scheduled six-month post-shakedown availability to examine systems and make repairs and corrections as necessary.
-As is typical with a first-of-class boat, the work took longer than expected, lasting nearly nine months.
+The work took longer than expected, lasting nearly nine months.
 The ship was finally recertified and undocked on 8 April 1963.